 However, it’s important to remember that alcohol can have a negative effect on your mood.
-Within a few hours or the day after drinking, you may experience more irritability or depression.
-It can also interfere with the medications used to treat the condition.
+Within a few hours after drinking, or the day after, you may feel more irritability or depression.
+Alcohol can also interfere with the medications used to treat anxiety.
 Some medication and alcohol combinations can be fatal.

 If you find that your drinking is interfering with your daily activities, talk to your primary care provider.
 You can also find free support to stop drinking through Alcoholics Anonymous (AA).

 Most people can manage GAD with a combination of therapy, medication, and lifestyle changes.
 Talk to your doctor if you’re concerned about how much you worry.
 They can refer you to a mental health specialist.

 Written by: Elea Carey